Sam Coonrod: Philadelphia Phillies

 On January 9, 2021, the Philadelphia Phillies acquired Coonrod from the Giants in exchange for right-handed pitcher Carson Ragsdale.
 Giants president of baseball operations Farhan Zaidi clarified shortly afterwards that the trade was made for "clear and obvious baseball reasons" and was unrelated to Coonrod's comments about the Black Lives Matter movement.
 The Phillies, who were in the process of rebuilding their bullpen under new president Dave Dombrowski, made a point to acquire power pitchers like Coonrod and José Alvarado.
 While Coonrod's velocity made him a strong contender for a bullpen position, there were some concerns about his control.
 Going into the regular season, Coonrod was placed in competition for a bullpen position with left-handed reliever JoJo Romero.
 Although their statistics were nearly identical throughout spring training, manager Joe Girardi chose Coonrod over Romero because the former threw more strikes.
 Romero was optioned to the minor leagues on March 28, giving Coonrod a place on the Phillies roster.

 Coonrod pitched two scoreless innings in his Phillies debut, a 5–3 win against the New York Mets on April 6, 2021.
 On April 28, after Cardinals reliever Génesis Cabrera struck both Bryce Harper and Didi Gregorius with pitches, Coonrod began to scream at the Cardinals' dugout and had to be escorted off the field by catcher Andrew Knapp.
 He said later, "It's just like, once you hit somebody in the face, you kind of need to make sure you don't hit the next guy."
 On April 30, Coonrod pitched a scoreless ninth inning to earn his first save with the Phillies in a 2–1 win over the Mets.
 An elbow injury sent Coonrod to the injured list on June 25; a month later, he blamed the injury on a new slider that he had been trying out, inspired by Trevor Bauer.
 Coonrod was activated off of the injured list on August 25.

 On April 14, 2022, Coonrod was placed on the 60-day injured list with a shoulder strain.
-He made 12 appearances for Philadelphia in 2022, struggling to a 7.82 ERA with 12 strikeouts in 12.2 innings pitched.
+He was activated on August 15.
+Coonrod made 12 appearances for Philadelphia in 2022, struggling to a 7.82 ERA with 12 strikeouts in 12.2 innings pitched.

 On January 30, 2023, Coonrod was designated for assignment by the Phillies after the signing of Josh Harrison was made official.

 New York Mets

 On February 6, 2023, Coonrod was claimed off waivers by the New York Mets.
+On April 6, Coonrod was placed on the 60-day injured list with a high-grade lat strain.
+After pitching 9 1/3 rehab innings for the Single–A St. Lucie Mets and Triple–A Syracuse Mets, Coonrod was activated from the injured list on August 14.
+He was non-tendered and became a free agent on November 17.